Pool Leak Detection

 • After 48 hours, compare the water levels inside and outside the bucket.
 If the pool water has dropped more than the bucket water, there may be a leak.

-• This can be done twice, first with the pool filtration system turned of for two days thereafter with the pool filtration running its normal cycle for two days or a minimum of six hours over the two days.
+• This can be done twice, first with the pool filtration system turned off for two days thereafter with the pool filtration running its normal cycle for two days or a minimum of six hours over the two days.
 Doing them independently can give indication on whether the leak is in the pool lining or in the pool plumbing.

 • If water loss increases when the pump is running, the leak may be on the pressure side (after the pump).
 If the loss is consistent, it could be a leak on the suction line or the pool lining.